Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Erythrocytes

 Answer is B: Microglia is a term that refers to the support cells of the nervous system.
-Dendrocytes are found in the epidermis and there are no erythrocytes in the CNS.
+Dendrocytes are found in the epidermis and there are no erythrocytes in the CNS. - Which of the four types of tissue do all organs contain?

 A. Connective, epithelial and nervous tissues.